hashbrown

 Global Predictions

-In this example, we'll assume you are using a global state container.
+In this example, we'll assume you are using a global state container (like NgRx).
 We'll send each action to the LLM and ask it to predict the next possible action a user should consider.

 lastAction = this.store.selectSignal(selectLastUserAction);